accunha11/ios-tip-calculator/README.md

 # Tip Calculator

-Tip Calculator is a tip calculator application for iOS.
+This is a tip calculator app built using Swift.

-Submitted by: Ana Carolina Cunha

-## User Stories
+# Features

 * User can enter a bill amount, choose a tip percentage, and see the tip and total values.
 * User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly